reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - you'll remember, the basic path for **NLP** is we have to take sentences and turn them into numbers, and there are a couple of steps to get there
 - at the moment, somewhat intentionally, fastai.text doesn't provide that many helper functions, it's really designed more to let you handle things in a fairly flexible way
 - as you can see here, I wrote something called `get_texts` which goes through each thing in "classes".
 These are the 3 things they have in classes: negative, positive and unsupervised (stuff they haven't gotten around to labeling yet)
+- JH goes thru each one of those classes, find every file in that folder with that name, and I open it up and read it and chuck it into the end of the array `texts`
+- as you can see, with path lib, it's easy to grab stuff and read it in
+- and then the label is whatever class I'm up to
+- JH will go ahead and do it for the **train** bit and the **test** bit
 ```python
 CLASSES = ['neg', 'pos', 'unsup']